 Road To Hana

 Maui’s famous historic scenic route.
-In a nutshell, Road To Hana is a long narrow road full of twists and turns at every corner that goes around the East side of the island.
-While Maui’s landscape is dry in general, Road To Hana reminded me of Oahu: beautiful lush foliage at every turn, scenic sea cliff vistas and dreamy waterfalls.
+In a nutshell, Road To Hana is a long narrow road that circles around the east side of the island.
+The road is full of twists and turns at every corner.
+While Maui’s south and west side of the island are very dry, Road To Hana reminded me of Oahu: beautiful lush foliage at every turn, scenic sea cliff vistas and dreamy waterfalls.
 The drive to Hana from Lahaina is 3.5 hours.
-We only went halfway and that was more than enough: All those curves got a little tedious after a while.
+Once we entered Road to Hana, we only drove halfway, and that was more than enough.
+All those curves got a little tedious after a while.
 I don’t recommend this to inexperienced drivers.

-I drove on the way to Hana and my father drove right behind a tour bus, which saved us from paying attention to yield and stop signs on that treacherous road.
+I drove on the way to Hana and my father drove right behind a tour bus, which saved us from paying attention to all the yield and stop signs on that treacherous road.

 Wai’anapanapa State Park Black Sand Beach

-Almost two hours from the beginning of Road To Hana, we stopped by the Wailalap black sand beach.
-This place is a must-see if you have the time to do the Road To Hana.
-My dad and I unloaded all of our swim gear ready to take a dip in this unique beach but the windy conditions made the water too choppy.
+Two hours into Road to Hana, we stopped by the Wai’anapanapa black sand beach.
+This place is a must-see if you have the time to do Road To Hana.
+My dad and I unloaded all of our swim gear, ready to take a dip on this unique beach but the windy conditions made the water unsafe.
 The beach was small and got crowded pretty quickly.
-The sand was super fine and unlike anything I’ve ever seen before.
+The sand was super fine, it was unlike anything I’ve ever seen before.
 Despite the wind, it was a sheer delight to walk barefoot on this jewel of a beach.
-If you kept walking you could venture into the caves and see the blowholes.
+If you kept walking, you could venture into the caves and see the blowholes.
 It was stunning to see the juxtaposition of the black sand, the blue water and the green trees.

 Hana

-Hana.
 I wish I could say that Hana as a destination was special and full of interesting activities, but I was disappointed.
-There was only a locals beach, a hotel, small museum and numerous food trucks lined up next to each other.
-No souvenir shops, no street scene.
+There was only a locals beach, a hotel, a small museum and numerous food trucks lined up next to each other.
+No souvenir shops, no bustling street activity.
 We missed Hana in the blink of an eye and I had to make a U-turn.
-I also had to go to the hotel for Wifi because there was no phone service around either – none.
-Heed my warning and plan your route very well on your GPS.
-It goes without saying that a full gas tank is a requisite.
+I also had to go to the only hotel there for Wifi because there was no phone service around either – none.
+Heed my advice and plan your route very well on your GPS.
+It goes without saying that a full gas tank is a requisite on this trip.

-Hana is worth it if you have the extra time, but if you’re looking for waterfalls and you don’t want to make the arduous drive, there are other waterfalls in Maui.
-Afterall, the main attraction is not Hana but the road itself.
+Hana is worth it if you have the extra time, but if you’re looking for waterfalls and you don’t want to make the arduous drive, there are many other waterfalls on Maui.
+After all, the main attraction of Road to Hana is not Hana, but the road itself.

-On our way back, just 3 miles before exiting the endless road, we stopped at the Bamboo Forest, ventured into the mud and finally reached the rewarding waterfall.
+On our way back, just 3 miles before exiting this endless road, we stopped at the Bamboo Forest, ventured into the mud and finally reached the rewarding sight of a charming waterfall.
 Only two seconds before we reached our car, we were surprised by a heavy but short downpour.

 After reading the numerous warnings and safety tips online, I thought Road To Hana was going to be hell but surprisingly, I managed the drive pretty well.
-It also helped that we rented a Jeep given the fact that tall cars are the best for these roads.
-There are many horror stories online of people getting carsick or being aggressively tailgated by locals.
-Thankfully, none of this happened and we had a pretty peaceful drive.
+It also helped that we rented a Jeep; tall cars are the best for these roads.
+There are many horror stories online of people getting carsick because they rented a standard sedan, and being aggressively tailgated by locals.
+Thankfully, none of this happened and we had a pretty smooth drive.

-If you want to get a glimpse of how Road To Hana really is from a drone’s eye view, enjoy this awesome video by Shay Mitchell.
+If you want to get a glimpse of how Road to Hana looks like from a drone’s aerial view, enjoy this awesome video by Shay Mitchell.

 Paia

 This is the most laid-back, hippie town on Maui.
 Lots of cute restaurants, boutique stores, art galleries and even yoga studios!
 At the entrance of the town there’s a huge free parking lot.
-I loved strolling around the main street, called Hana highway, and browsing the different stores after a healthy breakfast.
+I loved strolling down Main Street on Hana Highway, browsing the different stores after a healthy breakfast.
 Paia has nice array of healthy cafes like Paia Bay Coffee, which was my favorite breakfast spot on Maui.

 Blue Helicopter Tours

 One of the main highlights of our trip!
 It was absolutely amazing!
-The route was intended to go over the island and Hana, but the weather was not in our favor that day, so we went from Maui to Molokai, which is another island.
-The island of Molokai has the biggest cliffs in the world and it was a once in a lifetime experience to witness this remarkable sight.
+The route was intended to go over the island, as well as Hana!
+But there was inclement weather in that specific area, so we flew from Maui to Molokai, which is another nearby island.
+The island of Molokai has one of the tallest cliffs in the world!
+It was a once in a lifetime experience to witness this remarkable sight.

-We couldn’t see the tops of the cliffs because of the clouds, but we could get a really good grasp of the enormity.
-We saw another helicopter flying near them and it was staggering to compare the size of the helicopter to the grandiose cliffs.
+We couldn’t see the tops of the cliffs because of the clouds, but we could get a really good grasp of their formidable sizes.
+We saw another helicopter flying near them.
+The juxtaposition of the tiny size of the helicopter and the grandiose cliffs was staggering.

-My dad and I are obsessed and we’ll definitely be back.
+My dad and I loved Maui, and we’ll definitely be back!
 Here a few things we’ll have to save for our next trip:

 Seven Sacred Pools – Although locals are known for embracing the Aloha lifestyle, Hawaii has a big locals-only policy.
-There are reviews online of how horribly some tourists have been treated at this place.
-Furthermore, the recent reviews warned that the pools were closed for swimming due to weather hazards and the treacherous the road to get there.
-Because we didn’t experience the greatest weather on Road To Hana, we decided to skip this.
+There are many reviews online, noting the horrible treatment some tourists have received at this place.
+Furthermore, the recent reviews warned us that the pools were closed for swimming due to weather hazards, also mentioning the treacherous road to get there.
+Because we didn’t experience the greatest weather on Road to Hana, we decided to skip this.

-Another recommendation if you’re going to swim in waterfalls is to bring a good pair of sturdy shoes.
-Unlike the beaches, waterfalls are hidden and require a small hike to get to them.
+Advice: If you’re going to swim in waterfalls, bring a good pair of sturdy shoes.
+Unlike the beaches, waterfalls are hidden and require a hike in order to reach them.

 Halakeala Crater.
-People wake up well before dawn to see the sunrise from the mountain peak around 5am and reservations are required.
-On our last day, we see this impressive crater from the overlook spot but it was almost a two-hour drive from where we stayed in Lahaina.
-Plus, the weather on our last day was too good not to go to the beach and bask in the sun as much as we could before catching a red eye back to LA – back to reality.
+People wake up well before dawn to see the sunrise from the mountain peak around 5am, and reservations are required.
+On our last day, we saw the impressive crater from the overlook spot, but it was almost a two-hour drive from our hotel in Lahaina!
+Plus, the weather on our last day was too good not to go to the beach and bask in the sun as much as we could before catching a red-eye back to LA – back to reality.

 Surfing Goat Dairy Maui.
-I wanted to go there after one of our days at the beach but again, the drive was too long from Kihei and we preferred to squeeze in another beach in Lahaina.
-This farm features adorable goats adorably prancing around on surfboards scattered around the grounds.
-Not only you can taste the amazing goat cheese, but you can also feed the friendly goats and take photos with them.
+I wanted to go there after one of our days at the beach but again, the drive was too long from Kihei and we preferred to squeeze in another beach day in Lahaina.
+This farm features goats adorably prancing around on surfboards that are scattered around the grounds.
+Not only will you be able to have samples of amazing goat cheese, but you’ll also be able to feed the friendly goats and take photos with them.

 Ziplining Who would pass up the opportunity to